 Still, this is just one opinion.
 Some customers like translucent aligners better because they like the “gleam” it gives their teeth.

 Much like aligner materials, companies use two primary methods for trimming their aligners: straight across the top and scalloped along the gum line.
 Candid and ClearCorrect both use a straight cut that slightly overlaps the gums.
 A straight cut allows the aligners to leverage the gums for increased power, but it can also be more visible than aligners that match the gum line.

 ClearCorrect can treat a wide variety of conditions, including bite issues.
 But the added versatility could come at a cost.
 In order to treat more significant tooth and jaw misalignments, your dentist may employ additional orthodontics like elastics or Engagers.
 Each of these will make your aligners slightly more visible since they’re adding to the amount of hardware on your teeth.

 Supplemental appliances aren’t available with Candid’s treatment, so this added visibility isn’t a concern.
 You’ll receive the clear aligners and no other attachments.

 Patient Experience Comparison

 You probably have a clear vision of how your clear aligner treatment will begin and end.
 But what happens in between?
 That’s the meat of the deal, the nitty-gritty, the day-in-day-out treatment.
 And how your provider handles it can make or break the experience.
 Customer service, oversight, refund policies, and more all contribute to your total patient experience.
-And while Candid has some of the best customer support among home aligner companies, ClearCorrect’s in-person support and oversight give it the edge.
+The in-person care you’ll receive during your Candid or ClearCorrect treatment makes for a personalized, supportive experience.